zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 - Default Value: True

 ### DebugMetricsEnabled
 - Description: Will locally log metrics for ValheimVehicles mods.
-Meant for debugging functional delays
+Meant for debugging functional delays, convexHull logic, and other long running processes.
+This can be log heavy but important to enable if the mod is having problems in order to report issues.
 - Default Value: False

 ### DebugMetricsTimer